What It Is

 Italy — Morning drink tradition

 In Italy, cappuccinos are typically ordered in the morning.
-Later in the day, people often switch to smaller espresso drinks.
+Later in the day, espresso-only drinks are more common.

 Australia & New Zealand — Chocolate dusting